socallinuxexpo/scale-signs/README.md

 * php5.4 with Apache httpd
 * pulls an XML version of the conference speaking schedule down for the public socallinuxexpo.org web server
-* pulls a twitter feed of SCaLE related hashtags
 * sends formatted HTML to clients with the scale logo, wifi password, a scrolling schedule, sponsor logos, and relevant tweets

 ### Client